wazuh/wazuh-documentation/source/user-manual/registering/use-registration-service.rst

 Using the registration service
 ==============================

-The ``authd`` daemon allows to register agents automatically.
-This registration process uses :ref:`ossec-authd` on the manager instance, and :ref:`agent-auth` on the agent instances.
+The ``ossec-authd`` daemon allows to register agents automatically.

+- The manager uses :ref:`ossec-authd` to launch the registration service.
+- On the agent, :ref:`agent-auth` is used to connect to the registration service.

 Launching the daemon on the manager with default options would allow any agent to register itself, and then connect to it.
 The secure methods provide some mechanisms to authorize the connections.